Lawyer for Physical Abuse in Nursing Homes

 Elder abuse is tragically common throughout the United States, including in Texas.
 The National Council on Aging reports an estimated 5 million older adults are abused every year, and about 1 in 10 Americans age 60 or older have been abused at some point.
 One of the most common forms of elder and nursing home abuse is physical violence, as many older adults cannot fight back against their abuser.
 Physical abuse can cause serious physical and psychological injuries, and those who have been abused deserve to hold their attackers accountable.

 If you or a family member has been physically abused in Texas, Loewy Law Firm wants to hear from you.
-Adam Loewy is an Austin elder abuse attorney who has been fighting on behalf of the injured since opening his firm in 2005.
+Adam Loewy is an Austin nursing home abuse lawyer who has been fighting on behalf of the injured since opening his firm in 2005.
 Since then, our compassionate and dedicated team has won substantial compensation for our clients and helped them hold their abusers liable for their actions.
 We know how to win elder physical abuse cases, and we will do whatever we can to help you or an abused family member recover fair compensation.
 Contact our office today for a free case review.

 Examples of Elder Physical Abuse

 Physical abuse is one of the most common types of elder and nursing home abuse in Texas.
 Common examples include:

 - Attacks by nursing home residents – This is particularly common if a nursing home is understaffed or staffers neglect residents.
 While some of these attacks are carried out by residents who are not aware of what they are doing, in many cases, one resident might attack another to intimidate them or coerce them into doing something they don’t want to.

 - Attacks by nursing home staff – Nursing homes have an obligation to hire people who treat their residents with respect.
 When they fail in this obligation, they put their residents at risk of attacks by orderlies and other staffers.
 This could include punches, kicks, slaps, and other acts of violence.